Your LMC will support you during your pregnancy, labour and the first few weeks after your baby is born.

 Immunisation against influenza, whooping cough and Covid during pregnancy is recommended by the Ministry of Health, and free.
 Talk to your doctor or practice nurse, or your midwife to find out how to protect you and your child.

 Mothers pass some of their immunity along to their babies during pregnancy.
 This provides some protection to newborn babies.

 Find out more about immunisations during pregnancy.

-Information for pregnant women is available on the Ministry of Health Website https://www.health.govt.nz/our-work/diseases-and-conditions/covid-19-novel-coronavirus/covid-19-information-specific-audiences/covid-19-information-pregnant-women-and-those-who-have-recently-given-birth
+Information for pregnant people is available on the Ministry of Health Website https://www.health.govt.nz/our-work/diseases-and-conditions/covid-19-novel-coronavirus/covid-19-information-specific-audiences/covid-19-information-pregnant-women-and-those-who-have-recently-given-birth

-For information for hapū māmā, pregnant women about getting vaccinated against COVID-19.
+For information for hapū māmā, pregnant people about getting vaccinated against COVID-19.